Coderad32/Coderad32/README.md

 Speaking of innovation, I would also like to create a water-powered generator to charge batteries for my lights and other power requirements.

-## 🔒 Security Tokens

-- **API Tokens**: Any API tokens or keys used in my projects are stored securely and are not shared publicly.
-If you find a token exposed, please report it immediately.

-- **Authentication**: I use secure authentication methods for all my projects to ensure data integrity and user privacy.

 - **Digital Identity**: I protect my online brand and persona and take my security online seriously and persue the rules.